U.S. wants greater role for India in Afghanistan

 “We believe that it’s very important, again, to help India modernize its capabilities and develop its military capabilities so it can be a net provider of security in the region and internationally,” the official said.

-The United States is keen to get a bigger slice of India’s defense acquisitions, and is negotiating to sell it nearly two dozen Apache helicopters along with other weapons.
+The United States is keen to get a bigger slice of India’s defense acquisitions, and is negotiating to sell it about a dozen Apache helicopters along with other weapons.